CURG-archive/robot_server_container/README.md

 Running the robot:
 ==================
-`docker run -d --privileged -p 11311:11311 curg-robot-server` This will spin up a *robot-server* in the background, launching rosmaster on port 11311.
+`docker run -d --privileged curg-robot-server`
+This will spin up a *robot-server* in the background.
+The server will automatically connect to a rosmaster running on docker's host machine (port 11311).

 To run the container in interactive mode in a bash shell you can run the following command:
-`docker run --privileged -p 11311:11311 -ti curg-robot-server bash`
+`docker run --privileged -ti curg-robot-server bash`